Foundation degrees aim to provide students with enough vocational knowledge to get a job in a certain field or embark on further study

 Whether you decide to study for an extra year to convert your qualification into a full Bachelors degree rides on what job you wish to do.
 It's also the obvious choice if you're interested in furthering your education.
 You don't have to take this extra year of study immediately; you can return to university at a later date if you're unsure whether it's the right option for you.

 Statistics suggest that 'topping up' will increase your chances of finding a graduate job.
 Three-quarters of Bachelors degree graduates were in some form of employment six months after graduation, compared to just over half of foundation degree graduates.
-Plus, 66% of first degree students who were in employment in the UK six months after graduating held professional or management roles, compared to 55% of foundation degree graduates.

 Some specific vocations require you to 'top up'.
 For example, if you want to become a primary or secondary school teacher you will need a Bachelors degree followed by a Postgraduate Certificate in Education (PGCE).
 To find out the level of qualification required for your chosen career, see types of jobs.